oscci/EvaluatingWhatWorks2023/_book/index.md

 In this book, the focus will be on interventions designed to improve speech, language and literacy, reflecting our own area of research interest.

 As we shall see, demonstrating that an intervention has an impact is much harder than it appears at first sight.
 There are all kinds of issues that can arise to mislead us into thinking that we have an effective treatment when this is not the case.
-Much of the attention of methodologists has focused on how to recognise and control for unwanted factors that can affect outcomes of interest.
+Much of the attention of methodologists has focused on how to recognize and control for unwanted factors that can affect outcomes of interest.
 But psychology is also important: it tells us that own human biases can be just as important in leading us astray.
 Good, objective intervention research is vital if we are to improve the outcomes of those we work with, but it is really difficult to do it well, and to do so we have to overcome our natural impulses to interpret evidence in biased ways.

 ## Who is this book for? {-}